KeksTheAllmighty/kekstheallmighty.github.io/index.md

 November 2020 - Present

-- SOC-Analyst at KfW Bank: incident detection and response in ArcSight, Splunk, Hive.
+- SOC-Analyst at KfW Bank: incident detection and response using ArcSight, Splunk, Hive.
-- Conducted a penetration test on the internal web-application.
+- Conducted a penetration test on the internal web-application and external services.
 - Configured an internal Opensearch SIEM instance.
 - Developed internal sigma rules.
 - Set up a CTF-Challenge in scope of ITCS-event.